 The portable radio equipment shall be state-of-the- art, all RF frequencies shall be generated electronically (synthesized), and shall comply with Project 25 digital standards.
-The portable radio equipment shall be equipped with a battery of sufficient capacity to provide a 5% transmit, 5% receive, and 90% standby (5/5/90) duty cycle over at least an 8-hour period.
+The portable radio equipment shall be equipped with a battery of sufficient capacity to provide a 5 percent transmit, 5 percent receive, and 90 percent standby (5/5/90) duty cycle over at least an 8-hour period.